General Playthrough Tips

 Some of these buffs can be enabled by equipping certain armor or accessories.
 For example, Bubble can be activated permanently by having your characters equip a Bubble Belt, but the other spells will require your party members to cast them on one another and re-cast them throughout a fight.

-This Final Fantasy XII strategy guide will include tips for which buffs to activate and will give a head-up before a major battle or boss fight so that you can prepare your party.
+This Final Fantasy XII strategy guide will include tips for which buffs to activate and will give a heads-up before a major battle or boss fight so that you can prepare your party.

 Switching the Party Leader